johndarrel/hide-my-wp/readme.txt

 Make sure you remember the secure parameter and it will be much easier.

-= Does Hide My WP Ghost work for WordPress.com website? =
+= Does Hide My WP Ghost work for the WordPress.com website? =

-Because of the Jetpack security in WordPress.com website, Hide My WP Ghost can't change the admin and login paths.
+Because of the Jetpack security in the WordPress.com website, Hide My WP Ghost can't change the admin and login paths.

 If you already activated Hide My Wp on WordPress.com, remove the directory /wp-content/plugins/hide-my-wp to disable the plugin.